Generation

 Connecting to our network

-To connect to the Orion network you will need a licenced electrician to complete wiring and electrical documentation.
-We encourage you to work through your application with your licenced electrician/installer or get them to apply on your behalf, as they can provide the necessary technical information.
+To connect to the Orion network you will need a licensed electrician to complete wiring and electrical documentation.
+We encourage you to work through your application with your licensed electrician/installer or get them to apply on your behalf, as they can provide the necessary technical information.

 • Information on the size of your energy system.
 This allows us to manage network congestion of surplus energy.